carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

+## Deep Learning Workflow
+Let's start over with the first steps in our workflow.

+### 1. Formulate/ Outline the problem
+Firstly we must decide what it is we want our Deep Learning system to do.
+This lesson is all about image classification so our aim is to put an image into one of a few categories.

+### 2. Identify inputs and outputs
+Next we need to identify what the inputs and outputs of the neural network will be.
+In our case, the data is images and the inputs could be the individual pixels of the images.We are performing a classification problem and we will have one output for each potential class.

+### 3. Prepare data
+For this lesson, we will be using an existing image dataset known as CIFAR-10 that we saw in the last episode.Let's explore this dataset in more detail and talk about steps you would take to make your own dataset.

+# Preexisting datasets

 ## Where can I find image data?

 Deep Learning requires extensive training using example data which shows the network what output it should produce for a given input.
 One common application of Deep Learning is classifying images.
 In this workshop our network will be trained by being “shown” a series of images and told what they contain.
 Once the network is trained it should be able to take another image and correctly classify its contents.